demosquerag/demosquerag/README.md

-- 👋 Hi, I’m @demosquerag
+- 👋 Hi, I’m Daniel Mosquera
-- 👀 I’m interested in 👀
+- 👀 I’m interested in Web Application Develop and Application Develop
 - 🌱 I’m currently learning MERN Stack
 - 💞️ I’m looking to collaborate on web projects
-- 📫 How to reach me instagram.com/demosquerag
+- 📫 How to reach me on instagram.com/demosquerag

 <!---
 demosquerag/demosquerag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.